antleaf/doapr/webroot/content/repositories/mitofit_preprints_archive.md

 record_count: 'Full text : 23'
 remining_indrawn_item: Basic information remains on a tombstone page
 repository_type: Disciplinary
-scientific_committees: 'Yes : includes researchers'
+scientific_committees: 'Yes : includes researchers   '
 service_pricing: None
 short_name:
-status: open
+status: Open
 terms_of_use:
 text_embargo: No, only if the publisher imposes an embargo period
 time_submission_to_posting:
 repository_url: https://www.mitofit.org/index.php/MitoFit_Preprints
-user_committees:
+user_committees: "\L"
 versioning_policy: Accepts new versions until acceptance at journal
 who_can_deposit: Anyone can post on the platform.
 Only an account is required ( The creation of the account is free).
 withdrawal_authorisation: Ar authors' request
-withdrawal_policy: Plagiarism, ethical and legal issues, no appropriate declaration of conflicts of interest
+withdrawal_policy: 'Yes'
 integrations:
+- :service: disqus
+  :feature: commenting
+  :description:
 - :service: google_scholar
   :feature: indexing
   :description:
 - :service: hypothes_is
-  :feature: commenting
-  :description:
-- :service: disqus
   :feature: commenting
   :description:
 features: